 Rosaria: Oh, yeah.

-Rosaria: Well, I was a thoughtful person.
+Rosaria: Right, well, I was a thoughtful person.
 I was an intellectual.
 I had been raised in the Catholic church and had gone to predominantly Catholic schools.
 I loved the nuns.
-They taught me to diagram a sentence, before I tried to interpret it and I personally thought that was a great life skill.
+They taught me to diagram a sentence before I tried to interpret it and I personally thought that was a great life skill.

-Jim: Well, and that set you up for a Ph.D.—
+Jim: Well, and that set you up for a Ph.D. in English literature.

-Rosaria: --it really did.
+Rosaria: Oh, it really did.
 You know what?
 It really, really did.
-(Laughter) But you know, they also taught me to stand with the disempowered and to seek out the unlovely and the unloved and draw them in.
-And so, that was very much a life value for me.
+(Laughter) But you know, they also taught me to stand with the disempowered and to seek out the unlovely and the unloved and draw them in and so, that was very much a life value for me.

 Rosaria: Right, right.

 Jim: --in that regard, just set that setting.
-There's such angst—
+There's such angst toward Christian thought, Christian students, Christian culture.

 Jim: It's not the way I think about my faith and my Lord.
 So, talk about that environment and what you were experiencing as a teacher and as a movement leader.